 Substrate: The base material of a PCB is known as the substrate.
 It is what makes the board rigid and durable.

 Copper: Each functional side of the PCB is applied with a thin conductive copper layer.
-The number of sides that will require a copper layer depends if the board is single-sided or double-sided.
+The number of sides will require a copper layer depending on whether the board is single-sided or double-sided.

 Solder mask: The green-colored substance on PCBs is due to the application of the solder mask.
-It provides insulation to the copper traces so that they don’t come in contact with conductive components.
+It provides insulation to the copper traces so that they don’t contact conductive components.

 Silkscreen: Use a white screen as the last layer of the PCB.
-It contains the labels of different components in the form of symbols and characters.
+It contains the labels of different components in symbols and characters.

 PCBs can also be of three types-